sanriodev/sanriodev/README.md

 - 📚 I'm an avid reader, always on the lookout for the next great tech book or other media.

-I am a full-time Junior Full Stack Developer dedicated to contributing my skills and expertise to our team's projects.
+I am a Junior Full Stack Developer dedicated to contributing my skills and expertise to our team's projects.
 While my primary focus is on my work at my job, I have a deep passion for open source projects and am always eager to contribute when I find the time to do so.
 My commitment to continuous learning and growth drives my interest in collaborating with the open source community whenever possible.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/matteo-juen-6050bb284/) and let's chat about tech, share ideas, or collaborate on exciting projects! 💬